AmirAbaskohi/Beyond-Words-A-Multimodal-Exploration-of-Persuasion-in-Memes/README.md

 Line 85: raw_val_ds = VALIDATION_CSV_FILE
 ```

-Also if you want to change using the "captions" in training, change `no_caption` in `preprocess_function`.
+Also if you want to decide whether to use the generated "captions" during training phase, change `no_caption` argument in `preprocess_function`.

 Then run the following command: